manudelu/ResearchTrackI_Assignment2/README.md

 Create and setup a Catkin Workspace
 --------------------------------

-Create a catkin (ROS) Workspace.
-A catkin workspace is a directory in which you can create or modify existing catkin packages.
+A catkin (ROS) workspace is a directory in which you can create or modify existing catkin packages.
 We will label our catkin workspace `catkin_ws`.
 To create the catkin workspace, type the following commands in the Terminal:

 ```bash
 mkdir catkin_ws/src